 How Amphetamine Addiction Develops

 Many individuals begin using amphetamines in order to treat various conditions in their bodies.
-But, in some cases, individuals misuse and abuse amphetamine drugs.
+But, in some cases, individuals misuse and become dependent on amphetamine drugs.
 Some even use the drugs illegally, using prescription amphetamines that don’t belong to them or buying illicit amphetamine drugs (i.e. methamphetamine).

 After using these substances for a while, people often become dependent on the drugs’ effects.
 Amphetamines stimulate the central nervous system.
 They cause feelings of alertness and help to keep people awake.